 - Catch up on grading.

-- Choose a last day, and let your colleagues know when this is.
+- Choose a last day (if possible), and let your colleagues know when this is.

 - Let your students know when you’re planning to finish work, and remind them as the time approaches.